How to Use Data to Generate Content IdeasApril 4, 2019 By Ashley Orndorff, aka Marketing Geek

 Reviews and feedback from your current customers are invaluable.
 Whether they’re reaching out to you online or through a customer service rep, it’s important to listen to your customers.
 Regardless of whether it’s good or bad, reviews and feedback are important for your business and can also be a great source of inspiration for generating content ideas.

 8. Identify Opportunities Through Competitor Research

 Your competitors are another useful source of information.
 They are already in your industry and are targeting a similar audience.
 Take a look at what they’re writing about and sharing to see what seems to resonate with your audience the most.

 Then, do some research to see if there is an angle, viewpoint, perspective, or topic that hasn’t been covered yet.
 You can also do a mini-content audit on your competitors’ content to identify gaps they have and to determine topics where you could offer more information or provide a better solution.

 Also, check out the types of reviews and feedback your competitors are receiving online.
 This could help you identify more problems, obstacles, and frustrations your potential customers experience and could even identify a potential gap in your industry.

+Ideas for future content and for how to improve existing content are some of the reasons why keyword research is important.
 Content creation takes a lot of mental energy and it can be hard to come up with ideas sometimes.
 With this list of tips and resources, you have an entire toolbox and cheat sheet on your side in order to use data to generate content ideas.